-In this play based and art focused curriculum, Pre-K though Kindergarten students will explore Bible stories and rituals associated with each of the Jewish holidays that fall within the school year.
+In this play based and art focused curriculum, Preschool Chadash students will explore the rituals associated with each of the Jewish holidays that fall within the school year and explore synagogue life by examining the Jewish symbols throughout Beit Ha’am.
 They will also discover many of the Jewish values taught in the Torah that will help to build them up to become menches within the community and well into their adult lives.

 As students develop emotionally and spiritually within the Chasdash program, they delve into the ritual practices of the Jewish lifecycles and prayer studying from birth to death and everything in between.
 Woven into their lessons are the mitzvot (commandments) which dictate Jewish law and the manner in which we conduct ourselves during every Jewish occasion.

 Students develop their leadership skills by working with younger students.
-This is a volunteer position that can be used towards the needed community service hours for school.
-Once each month Madrichim will be led through leadership training workshops by a variety of facilitators.
+This is a volunteer position that can be used towards the needed leadership hours for school.
 A commitment of regular attendance is required to participate.